argoproj-labs/hera/docs/user-guides/experimental-features.md

 or `Artifact`, as any fields with a basic type will become `Parameters`.

 Read the full guide on script pydantic IO in [the script user guide](../user-guides/script-runner-io.md).

+## Retired features

+These features have been retired and are no longer supported.

+### Decorators for main template types

+Decorators for dags, steps and containers are provided alongside a new script decorator, letting your declare Workflows via Python functions alone.
+The maintainers felt it would be better to focus on one fully-supported syntax instead of continuing support for a second, less-supported syntax.
+The decorator syntax was an attempt to introduce local-running to Hera, but was extremely limited and not worth further investment.

+Read the full guide on decorators in [the decorator user guide](../user-guides/retired/decorators.md).